 A Meitie fisherman fishes in Loktak Lake, Manipur.
 The construction of the Ithai Dam flooded over 80,000 hectares of farm and pasture land in the vicinity of the Loktak wetland.
 The Loktak Development Authority has been dredging the phumdis (floating biomass) and has cleared over 800 Phumshangs in the name of lake clean-up for efficient power generation.

-Ibomcha Singh examines his catch of Fabou nga (a native fish) that he fished using Burmese fishing net in Loktak Lake.
-The construction of the Ithai Dam altered the hydrology of the lake, impacting the breeding process of native fish species, forcing fisherfolks to change their fishing techniques.
+Ibomcha Singh checks his catch of Fabou nga (a native fish) that he fished using Burmese fishing net in Loktak Lake.
+The construction of the Ithai Dam altered the hydrology of the lake, impacting the breeding of native fish species, forcing fisherfolks to abandon traditional shallow water fishing techniques.
 Numerous native fish species have disappeared from the lake.

 Indrajeet Tombram (left) and Haobijam Manihar perform the backbreaking task of dredging out weeds that had proliferated on a fish farm in Loktak Lake.
 Increased erosion and use of fertilizer along with altered hydrology due to the commissioning of the Ithai Dam have resulted in increased rates of eutrophication.